keith-E/Porky/README.md

 * **Portable Powerbank** [RAVPower Portable Charger](https://www.amazon.com/Portable-RAVPower-26800mAh-Double-Speed-Recharging/dp/B07793KSV4/ref=sr_1_3?keywords=ravpower+usb+c+portable+charger&qid=1556890740&s=industrial&sr=1-3-catcorr)
 * **Mini Button** [Tactile Button Switches from Adafruit](https://www.adafruit.com/product/367)
 * **Breadboard** [Tiny Breadboard from Adafruit](https://www.adafruit.com/product/65)
+* **USB C to MicroUSB Cable** To power the Raspberry Pi with the Powerbank.
 * **2 Female/Male Wires** [Female/Male 'Extension' Wires from Adafruit](https://www.adafruit.com/product/1954)

+Wire Diagram of the Button setup for the Raspberry Pi.
+Note: the USB Camera and Powerbank are missing from this diagram.
 ![Imgur](https://i.imgur.com/KZoeVSA.png)

+Image of the configured setup.
 ![Imgur](https://i.imgur.com/sHKt3Yb.jpg)

 Please see the [Capture Images with the Image Capturing Setup](#capture-images-with-the-capturing-setup) section to capture your own images for your dataset using this hardware configuration.